noraatfedora/Minerva/README.md

 # Minerva

-A service for free groceries delivery during the coronavirus pandemic
+A website that plans delivery routes for food banks.

 https://minervagroceries.org/